equinixmetal-archive/docs-packet-legacy/guides/kvm-and-libvirt.md

 139.178.66.151     - Broadcast address

 Run the following command to create the `network.xml` file.
-You will need to adjust the IPs for this to fit your subnet.
+You will need to adjust the IPs and subnet mask for this to fit your subnet.

 ```
 echo '<network>